EvanDBush/EmployeeTimeTicketApp/README.md

 TimeTickets stored contain an employee and project id.
 The project was designed to showcase some of the development principles we have learned through the CodeLouisville program.
 Beyond general C# and .NET basics, this project uses the Object Relational Mapper Entity Framework to build a relational database from the designed object classes.

+A special thank you to Code Louisville and my Mentors Doug Sutherland and Daniel "CD" Waddell.
+I have had so much fun learning about coding and C#.
+I am grateful for all the time you have given us, I hope someday to pay it forward to others starting their careers in Software Development.

 ### Features List